2024 Minnesota House of Representatives election: District 62B

 District 62B is located in South Minneapolis, comprising much of Phillips and Powderhorn.
-Incumbent Hodan Hassan (DFL), first elected in 2018, is retiring.
+Incumbent Hodan Hassan (DFL), first elected in 2018, was retiring.
 In 2022, Hassan was re-elected with 90.28% of the vote.

 Anquam Mahamoud (DFL) defeated Republican Bob Sullentrop, winning 87.23% of the vote.
-Mahamoud is the former COO of Twin Cities Health Services, a mental health and substance use treatment center in the Twin Cities.
+Mahamoud was the former COO of Twin Cities Health Services, a mental health and substance use treatment center in the Twin Cities.
 The center filed for bankruptcy on June 17, 2024, citing over $3 million in debts, including $721,000 to the IRS and over $39,000 to the Minnesota Department of Revenue, and had its license revoked for licensing violations prior to Mahamoud's tenure as COO.
 Mahamoud served as COO from October 2023 to April 2024.